Pete Orr

 Peterson Thomas "Pete" Orr (born June 8, 1979) is a Canadian former professional baseball infielder.
-He played in Major League Baseball (MLB) for the Atlanta Braves, Washington Nationals and Philadelphia Phillies.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Washington Nationals, and Philadelphia Phillies.

 Amateur career

 High school

-Orr attended Newmarket High School in Newmarket, Ontario while playing baseball for the Ontario Blue Jays.
+Orr attended Newmarket High School in Newmarket, Ontario while playing baseball for the Ontario Blue Jaysnan amateur baseball team.
+He was a 39th round draft pick of the Texas Rangers in 1998 (1,187th overall) but did not sign with the team.